3022-2/raccoon_clipper/README.md

 malware features
 - supports Bitcoin, Ethereum, Litecoin and monero at the same time
 - three different types of the same malware but using different methods. subprocess, ctypes and pyperclip
+    - subprocess uses powershell commands to read and set clipboard - uses python standard libary so no need for the target to install anything
+    - ctypes uses ctypes to read clipboard and powerhsell to set clipboard - uses python standard libary so no need for the target to install anything
+    - pyperclip uses the pyperclip module to read and set clipboard - requires the target the run the command pip install pyperclip
 - duplicates and adds itself to startup apps for persistence
 - has single use method
-- allows discord webhook (whenever a address is detected you get a discord notification which says the computer name and that the address has been changed)
+- allows discord webhook (whenever a address is detected you get a discord notification which says the computer name and that the address has been changed), doesnt need any installs as uses http.client rather than requests to send POST requests to webhook
 - option to ping @everyone